MartaSzuran/Finale-project-CS50/README.md

 ## Video Demo: HERE&gt;
 ## Game: **"Shoot the letters!"**

-## TITLE
-Game created to improve keyboard typing.

 ## PLOT
-Ship swims through the seas and to get save to its destination player need to help it and shoot the torpedoes.
+Ship sails through the seas and in order to reach destination player has to protect it from the torpedoes using touch typing skills (typing without looking at the keyboard).

+## DESCRIPTION
+I have created this game to help people improve their touch typing skills.

+This game is pushing the player to get the highest score he could, and to become competitive with other players!

+The goal of the game is to type the letters printed above the torpedo, before it reach the ship.

-To destroy them before they get to the ship player need to write appropiate letters, printed above the torpedoes.
-For each destroyed torpedo player gets 10 points, but he/she need to be careful because pressing wrong buttons makes your score smaller with 5 points!
+For each destroyed torpedo player gets 10 points, but he needs to be careful because pressing wrong buttons makes his score smaller by 5 points!

-The goal is to write letters without mistakes and get to the top 10 of the highest scores!
+Creating game **"Shoot the letters!"** gave me a lot of joy.

 Good luck and have fun :)

-## DESCRIPTION
-Learning how to write on the keyboard properly and fast is really important nowadays.
-I have created this game to encourage people (especially children), to grab the challenge and try to learn how to write, later even rivalry with their friends in top 10 ranking.
-Creating game **"Shoot the letters!"** give me a lot of joy.

-This game is pushing player to become perfectionist in case to get the highest score he could, and to become competitive with other players!
-At the beginning above the torpedo is one letter, but with time their amount increase.

-## MAIN TOPICS:
+## TECHNOLOGY STACK:
 - **Python**
-    OOP
-    modules:
-	string
-	random
-	time
+    Features: classes, strings, random, time
-	pygame
-- **SQL**
-    sqlite3 module
+    Libraries:
+        pygame:
+            user input
+            output graphics
+            sprite

+        sqllite3:
             create connection, cursor, close connection
             create database
             create table
             insert into
             delete
             searching through resultes with where
             sort results

-- **Git & Git workflow**
+- **Git**
     git clone
     git add
     git commit